Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/settings/get.md

 FLAGS:
     -h, --help           Prints help information
-        --no-defaults    Only return settings explicitly set by the user and skip default values
+    -j, --json           Format output as JSON
-    -V, --version        Prints version information
+        --no-defaults    Only return settings explicitly set by the user and skip default values -V, --version        Prints version information
     -v                   Verbosity level.
 Add more v for higher verbosity (-v, -vv, -vvv, etc.)

 OPTIONS:
     -i, --identity <identity>    File from which the identity (private key) for authentication is read

 ARGS:
-    <SCOPE>    Scope from which you want to get the settings.
+    <SCOPE>    Scope from which you want to get the settings
-    <NODE>     IP address of the node to perform the operation on
+    <NODE>     the IP address or <host>:<admin port> of the node to perform the operation on
 ```

 :::info Null or schema conformant